borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

-- feature: scroll vertically as the player moves vertically

 - feature: add and record score in the top left corner

 - feature: change the jumping behavior based on the type of the platform